emacs-mirror/emacs/mps/manual/source/glossary/t.rst

             An indentifier representing a string, returned from :c:func:`mps_telemetry_intern`, that can be associated
-            with certain :term:`formatted objects` of variant B, and so appear in the :term:`telemetry stream` attached to events concerning those objects.
-See
+            with certain :term:`formatted objects <formatted object>`
-            :ref:`topic-telemetry`.
+            of variant B, and so appear in the :term:`telemetry stream` attached to events concerning those objects.
+See :ref:`topic-telemetry`.

     telemetry stream